Rousavelt/Market-Making/README.md

 * Dynamically adjust those thresholds to manage inventory risk, with more aggressive management the further we deviate from a desired threshold

 ## 🤷‍♂️ Caveats
-* We assume no transaction costs, this would probably annihilate our PnL
+* We assume no transaction costs, this would probably annihilate our PnL, (and mean our sharpe ratio would be more realistic, rather than the approximate tripling of our money after a year if the current results were replicated)
-* We only place orders at the first level, never any deeper
+* We only place orders at the first level, never any deeper.
+Secondly we only model the queue, we don't replicate it exactly.
 * Our metrics are very out of date
 * This wasn't written to be efficient, just as a learning tool for learning a bit more about market making